Sunny Nights: Production

 On 12 March 2024, Stan had announced a slate of original dramas with Sunny Nights in that announcement alongside Critical Incident and Invisible Boys.
 On 13 March, Screen Australia announced that the series had secured funding.

 On 11 July 2024, it was announced that the series had begun filming in New South Wales in the Sydney area.

 On 22 January 2025 the series was selected to be shown at Berlinale Series Market alongside n00b.

+Release

+The series premiered on Stan on 26 December 2025.
+The series was released on Hulu on 11 March 2026.